True Spring Celebrities: Common Traits, Makeup, And More

 Limitations of Washing Techniques

-How to Wash Out Formaldehyde from Clothes: Is it Possible?
+How to Wash Out Formaldehyde: Is it Possible?

-Formaldehyde, a carcinogenic that most synthetic fabrics contain, can’t be removed entirely from clothing.
+Formaldehyde, commonly used as an anti-wrinkle finishing agent in synthetic fabrics, cannot be fully removed from clothing.
 According to Herrero et al., when observing both ‘organic’ and conventional maternity clothing, regular washing practices failed to eradicate the chemical (2022).
 The study detected formaldehyde in 20% of samples — both washed and unwashed.

 The reason behind this is that formaldehyde clings closely to the textile fibers.
 Therefore, removing the chemical would require heavy-duty treatments, which would strip away some layer of the fabric itself.